Tomasvaldes1138/UX-Cotizador-de-medicamentos-permanentes/README.md

 ## Navigation / Structure
-The navigation diagram allows us to identify early on (before design) how users will interact with the proposed website.
+<p align="justify"> The navigation diagram allows us to identify early on (before design) how users will interact with the proposed website. </p>

 <img width="2834" alt="A  Navigation diagram" src="https://user-images.githubusercontent.com/65306173/206946766-52b311b3-e2ce-4629-8a3b-0923f4c98d6a.png">